Irish house prices ‘not falling’, says builder Abbey

 Sales in an Abbey scheme in Dunshaughlin, Co Meath, have “gone very well” for the company over the summer, he added.
 “I don’t think prices are falling.
 I think they’re stable.”

-The average selling price on Abbey properties in the Irish market is “about €300,000”, Mr Gallagher said, and it is above this level that the market is becoming “more difficult” due to affordability issues.
+The average selling price on Abbey properties in the Irish market is “about €300,000”, Mr Gallagher said, adding that he believed it was above this level that the market is becoming “more difficult” due to affordability issues.

+A study by MyHome.ie in association with Davy recently found that asking prices declined 2.8 per cent in the third quarter of 2019 compared to the second quarter and were up just 0.3 per cent on an annual basis.

 “I think Help to Buy has been a considerable support and help to the market,” he said.
 “If they were to take that away, there would be an immediate setback, and to do that at the current time would be an error.”